kanhaiya-kunwar/kanhaiya-kunwar/README.md

 - 👋 Hi, I’m @kanhaiya-kunwar
-- 👀 I’m interested in Android Development and Java
+- 👀 I’m interested in Android Development and Java.
-- 🌱 I’m currently learning android advanced and advanced java
+- 🌱 I’m currently learning advanced java and android.
 - 📫 How to reach me Email: kanhaiyaakunwar@gmail.com

 <!---